CUD2V/kungfauxpandas/README.md

 # faker-prototype

 This data synthesis process was created using Python.
 In order to make it easier for others to replicate the environment, a Conda environment export has been provided as well as a virtualenv requirements file.
+Alternatively, a docker image with the latest code has been made available.

 ## Python Setup
 To run the software, download/clone this repository and then run the appropriate command below based on your Python distribution: